List of Yu-Gi-Oh! GX characters: Recurring characters

-The head of Slifer Red in Duel Academy who, in the Japanese version, often speaks with a 'nyaa' at the end of his sentences.
-He is later revealed to be an alchemist who used a homunculus body to prolong his life while he joined the Shadow Riders in order to seek out the Three Sacred Beasts.
+The head of Slifer Red in Duel Academy who, in the Japanese version, often speaks with 'nyaa' at the end of his sentences.
+He is later revealed to be an alchemist who used a homunculus body to prolong his life and joined the Shadow Riders in order to seek out the Three Sacred Beasts.
 When he is defeated by Jaden, his body dissolves into dust, but his spirit remains with Jaden, offering him advice whenever possible.